docsforadobe/after-effects-scripting-guide/docs/other/shape.md

 **Description**

-An array containing each feather point’s radius (feather amount); inner feather points have negative values.
+An array containing each feather point's radius (feather amount); inner feather points have negative values.

-#### NOTE
-Values are stored in the array in the order that feather points are created.
+?> **Note:** Values are stored in the array in the order that feather points are created.

 **Type**